 In your study, you will be exposed to a broad range of subjects including Bible, Theology, Church History, and Ministry, taught by highly-credentialed professors and experienced ministers possessing degrees from institutions like Yale, Princeton, and Calvin Theological Seminary [click here to view the faculty].

 Your coursework will provide you with a foundation in biblical and theological studies, practical guidance in preparation for real-life ministry, and formation for a faithful life of service in the Kingdom of God.

-The Master of Arts in Theological Studies (M.A.T.S.) provides a foundation in biblical and theological studies essential to the responsible practice of Christian ministry.
+The Master of Arts in Christian Ministry (M.A.C.M.) provides a foundation in biblical and theological studies essential to the responsible practice of Christian ministry.
 This degree is especially appropriate for persons seeking a specialized ministry in the congregational setting and for those wishing to enhance the effectiveness of their volunteer or lay ministries.

 How long will the degree take you to complete?

-The M.A.T.S. consists of 39 semester hours of graduate-level coursework, distributed among biblical studies, history and theology, and ministry.
-If pursued full-time, the Master of Arts in Theological Studies is designed to be completed in two years.
+The M.A.C.M. consists of 39 semester hours of graduate-level coursework, distributed among biblical studies, history and theology, and ministry.
+If pursued full-time, this degree is designed to be completed in two years.

 What can you do with your degree?

 Graduates of the master’s program go on to pursue successful and faithful careers as preachers, teachers, missionaries, college and university professors, employees in non-profit organizations, leaders in secular industry, and more.

 - Reading the New Testament/Old Testament